oconnorjamie/RoRo/README.md

 # RoboticsRover
+Robotics Rover for University.

-Robotics Final year coursework for a Rover designed to follow a path on the floor and track manually selected people.
+This was a final year coursework for a Rover designed to follow a path on the floor and track manually selected people.

 **Stage 1 (Path Following) Reinforecment Learning Visual Neural Network:**